Drug-Induced Psychosis Fast Facts

 Drug-Induced Psychosis Caregiver Tips

-Some people with DIP also suffer from other brain and mental health-related issues, a condition called co-morbidity.
+Some people with DIP also suffer from other brain and mental health-related issues, a situation called co-morbidity.
 Here are a few of the disorders commonly associated with DIP:

-- Alcoholism and other substance abuse disorders are commonly co-morbid with DIP.
+- Alcoholism and other substance use disorders are commonly co-morbid with DIP.

-- Many people with PCBD also experience symptoms of depression.
+- Many people with DIP also experience symptoms of depression.

 - Disorders such as bipolar disorder and schizophrenia are sometimes associated with DIP, although the relationship between the disorders is not yet well understood.